reed-sandberg/CarND-Vehicle-Detection/README.md

 My impression is that the SVM classifier is a good balance of accuracy and speed, since many windows must be analyzed for each frame of a video, and processing time can add up quickly.
 That said, the classifier seemed to detect the black car better than the white car and there were significant false positives, especially around the guard rails and bright yellow lane lines.
-I'd like to spend more time using the frame history to reduce noise.
-I also might train the classifier with a larger set, spend more time tweaking the parameters and experiment with other classifiers and their adjustable parameters.
-I might also use blob size to filter false positives.

 I don't consider the pipeline I've developed here to be particularly robust, and would have to make significant improvements before ever considering it for practical use.
 I might instead start